diegoabeltran16/Medical-Interpreter-Bot/project-details.md

 - Conduct initial user testing for feedback on input and basic functionalities.

 **Final Product**
-- NLU Integration: The bot can recognize basic medical terms using spaCy or transformers.
+- **NLU Integration:** The bot can recognize basic medical terms using spaCy or transformers.
-- User Input Analysis: The bot can analyze user inputs to identify new terms and update the database.
+- **User Input Analysis:** The bot can analyze user inputs to identify new terms and update the database.
-- Basic Testing and Feedback: Initial unit tests for core functionalities and user feedback gathered to improve input handling.
+- **Basic Testing and Feedback:** Initial unit tests for core functionalities and user feedback gathered to improve input handling.

-**Core Functionality and Setup**
+**Core Functionality and Setup Branch**
 **Branch:** feature/cycle-1-setup
 **Sub-branches:**
 - feature/bot-initialization